AtharvKhandelwal/Titanik-Prediction/README.md

 # Titanik Survival Prediction
-it will tell you about weather the titanik ship wil shink or not, on the basis of  the featuresof tarining Data.
+it will tell you about weather the titanik ship wil survive or not, on the basis of  the features of tarining Data .